Awlexus/Ecbolic/README.md

-# Helper
+# Ecobolic

-A small library to @help your users.
+A small library to help your chatbot's users.

 This library aims to provide a simple way of declaring and accessing documentations meant for users.
 This was build mainly to ease the implementation